BlvckBytes/ConfigurableEmotions/README.md

     # Whether broadcast-messages as defined on this emotion will be sent to the console as well
     broadcastToConsole: false

-    # The sound played to the executor at execution; delete key to play no sound
-    soundSender: '...'

-    # The sound played to the receiver(s) at execution; delete key to play no sound
+    # The sound played at execution; delete key to play no sound
-    soundReceiver: '...'
+    sound: '...'

-    # The particle-effects played to the executor at execution; delete section to play no effect
+    # The particle-effects played at execution; delete section to play no effect
-    effectsSender:
+    effects:
       # There may be as many parallel effects as desired
       -
           displayType: 'SINGLE/CLOUD/HELIX'